 I love paneer, especially grilled paneer.
-I have over the years tried a number of recipes and this one is my favorite by far.
+I have over the years tried a number of recipes and this one is my favourite by far.
 This recipe is quite simple, essentially assembling a few ingredients and soaking the paneer in the marinade.
-The dish is spectacular, lots of sour and spicy flavors enhance the flavors of the paneer.
+The dish is spectacular, lots of sour and spicy flavours enhance the flavours of the paneer.

-For more delicious dished from this cookbook, click here.
+For more delicious dishes from this cookbook, click here.

 1 1/2 lb paneer block, a good commercial variety is fine